EgeOnderX/MiniPyEngine/README.md

-# MiniPyEngine
+# MiniPyEngine 1.0.1-S

-**MiniPyEngine** is a heavily improved and restructured version of a game engine originally created by Alexander Freyr Lúðvíksson in 2023.
+**MiniPyEngine** is a heavily improved and restructured version of a game engine originally created by **Alexander Freyr Lúðvíksson** in 2023.

 This version was developed and extended by **Ege** in 2025 under the MIT License.

 ---

-## Features:
+## Features

-- Uses .obj and .mtl files for models and textures.
-Does not support .glb format.
+- Uses `.obj` and `.mtl` files for models and textures.
+(Does **not** support `.glb` format.)
-- It supports multiplayer.

-**Supports a wide range of resolutions, including:**
+- Supports a wide range of resolutions:
-- VGA (`640×480 pixels`)
-- SVGA (`800×600 pixels`)
-- HD (`720p, 1280×720 pixels`)
+  - HD (`1280×720`)
-- Full HD (`1080p, 1920×1080 pixels`)
+  - Full HD (`1920×1080`)
-- 2K (`QHD / WQHD, 2560×1440 pixels`)
+  - 2K / QHD (`2560×1440`)
-- 4K (`UHD, 3840×2160 pixels`)
+  - 4K / UHD (`3840×2160`)

-## Changes and Improvements in MiniPyEngine
-- Fixed numerous bugs from the original codebase
-- Added full-screen mode by default
-- Created a new, user-friendly main menu
-- Fixed the broken free-look (mouse-look) system
+  - 8K (`7680×4320`)
-- ...
+  - 16K (`15360×8640`)

 ---

-## Known bugs:
+## What's New in MiniPyEngine 1.0.1-S

+- Added **Game Maker App** Button, **NOT** the app
+- Multiplayer removed  (But still it needs shortuuid)
+- Added support for **8K**  for fun, added **16K** resolution!
+- Fixed crouch-jump bug
+- Various bug fixes and internal improvements
+- VGA and SVGA resolution support removed for stability
+- Added console menu.
-- None.
+- Added modulechk system.

 ---

-## How to Play (with default Player.py)
-- Use `W, A, S, D` keys to move your character forward, left, backward, and right.
-- Hold `Shift` to run.
-- Press `Space` to jump.
-- Press `Ctrl` to crouch.
-- Use the mouse to look around and aim.
-- Left-click to shoot or interact.
-- Press `Esc` to open the pause menu.
+## Known Bugs

+- None reported.

 ---

+## Controls (default `Player.py`)

+- Move: `W`, `A`, `S`, `D`
+- Run: Hold `Shift`
+- Jump: `Space`
+- Crouch: `Ctrl`
+- Look around: Move the mouse
+- Shoot / Interact: Left-click
+- Pause menu: `Esc`
+- Press f3 to open console.

+---

 ## How to Launch

-- Double-click on `main.py`.
+1. Double-click `main.py`.
-- Then, make sure to check the **Settings button**.
+2. In the menu, click the **Settings** button to configure resolution and other options.
+3. If the game doesn't launch:
-- If the program doesn't launch, open the `config` file with a text editor (e.g., Notepad) and verify the configuration.
+   - Open the `config` file with a text editor (e.g., Notepad).
+   - Verify the configuration settings.
-- Finally, run `StartGame.py` to launch the game.
+4. Finally, run `StartGame.py` to start the game.

 ---

 ## System Requirements

-### Minimum system requirements for running **MiniPyEngine** smoothly:
+### Minimum:

-- **OS:** Windows 10, Linux (Ubuntu 18.04 LTS or later recommended)
+- **OS:** Windows 10 / Linux (Ubuntu 18.04+)
-- **Python:** 3.8
+- **Python:** 3.8+
 - **CPU:** Dual-core 2.0 GHz
-- **RAM:** 80 MB (RAM needed only for the game, not total system RAM)
+- **RAM:** 80 MB (game usage only)
 - **GPU:** Integrated graphics with OpenGL 3.3 support
 - **Storage:** 20 MB free space
+- **Dependencies:**
-- **Dependencies:** `pygame`, `PyOpenGL`, `numpy`, `shortuuid`, `psutil`
+  `pygame`, `PyOpenGL`, `numpy`, `***shortuuid***`, `psutil`

+> NOTE: You might think shortuuid is only needed when there is multiplayer, but since we gradually removed it step by step, it is still necessary to prevent corruption.

 ---

-## Technical Details
+## Technical Overview

-MiniPyEngine uses modern OpenGL with custom GLSL shaders for advanced graphics beyond the fixed-function pipeline.
+MiniPyEngine uses **modern OpenGL** with custom GLSL shaders for advanced graphics, going beyond the fixed-function pipeline.
-Shaders are loaded and compiled at runtime from the `shaders/` directory.
+Shaders are compiled at runtime from the `shaders/` directory.

-To create your own game, simply modify `Player.py`, add your object files (`.obj`, `.mtl`, and textures), and define your objects inside the `objects` folder.
+To create your own game:

+- Modify `Player.py`
+- Add `.obj`, `.mtl`, and texture files
+- Register your objects in the `objects/` folder
+- You can create your own map by editing the level1.py file.
+> NOTE: For a super silly map filled with boxes, replace the level1 file in the maps folder with the original level1
+### The sound system contains only sample sounds!
 ---

-## Contributors
+## Console Commands
-### README translated into Chinese by: @OwnderDuck

----
+- Type 'god' to enable God Mode (health set to 9999).
+- Type 'noclip' to pass through walls.
+- Type 'nocrouch' to disable/enable crouching.
+- Type 'nojump' to disable/enable jumping.
+- Type 'exit' to close the console.

 ## License

-This project is licensed under the `MIT` License.
+MIT License

-- Original engine: Alexander Freyr Lúðvíksson (2023)
+Original Copyright (c) 2023 Alexander Freyr Lúðvíksson
-- Modified and extended: MiniPyEngine by Ege Onder (2025)
+Modified into MiniPyEngine by Ege, 2025

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ---

-## Future Versions
+## Planned Features for Future Versions

-MiniPyEngine is actively being developed.
-New versions with additional features, performance improvements, and tools are planned for future releases.
-(1.1.0-S (stable))
-Planned features:

-- Optimization and performance upgrades
+- Better performance and optimizations
-- Improved graphics/rendering pipeline
+- Enhanced graphics/rendering pipeline
-- Support for additional platforms and resolutions
-- Extended documentation and learning resources
-- Sound support
-- Much better multiplayer support
+- Additional platform support
-- Map file loader support
+- Complete map file system
-- NPCs
+- NPC system
+- Expanded documentation and tutorials

 ---

-If you downloaded or used this project, thank you for trying out MiniPyEngine!
+If you downloaded or used this project, thank you for trying out **MiniPyEngine**!